DmitriyVlad/react-editor-table/README.md

 For code linting we are using [ESLint](http://eslint.org/) and [Prettier](https://prettier.io/) for code formatting.

-When you run dev environment with command `npm run dev:hot`, you can see all eslint errors and warnings in your shell
+When you run dev environment with command `npm run dev:hot`, you can see all eslint errors and warnings in your shell.

-for an explicit linting from shell run one of these commands:
+For an explicit linting from shell run one of these commands:

 ```bash
 npm run lint